 - Policy proposal

-- Unofficial GW transcript (issued by Colonial Central; no web-based transcripts please)
+- Unofficial GW transcript (issued by the Student Services Hub; no web-based transcripts please)

 - Three (3) letters of recommendation